ociu/sphinx-traceability-extension/doc/usage.rst

 :coveredintermediates: *optional*, *flag*
-    When enabled, all sources that have one or more intermediates that are uncovered remain uncovered, i.e. **all** intermediates must be covered to for a source for it to be covered.
+    When enabled, all sources that have one or more intermediates that are uncovered remain uncovered, i.e. **all** intermediates must be covered for the linked source to be covered.

 .. _traceability_usage_2d_matrix: